-Jack, John and myself often used to make this in our flat in Sheffield.
+When I lived in Sheffield I used to make this dish with my flatmates Jack and John.
 It’s easy to rustle up pretty quickly, and if you make your own authentic caesar dressing as we did, it’s proper and delicious too.
-The dressing is key to this dish; it’s a super-enriched mayonnaise, packed with powerful savoriness from garlic, parmesan, anchovies and olive oil.
+The dressing is key to this dish; it’s a super-enriched mayonnaise, packed with powerful savouriness from garlic, parmesan, anchovies and olive oil.
 The richness is balanced by a vital squeeze of lemon juice.
 We always used chicken breast, gently baked in the oven until just cooked, but I’ve switched to using leg now as the darker flakey meat has more flavour and a more pleasing rustic feel that is nicely suited to this dish.
 This salad provides a fantastic interplay of textures; balancing juicy shredded chicken with crunchy fresh leaves of lettuce and crisp bacon, all bound happily together by the glossy rich dressing.
 Extra crunch is given by lovely golden croutons.

 - 2 baby gem lettuce

 - 4 rashers dry-cured streaky bacon

 - 2 slices white bread